2i2c-org/kpis/book/finances.md

 bar
 ```

-Monthly contract revenue (total revenue minus grants) as a percentage of monthly costs.
+**Contract revenue as a percentage of monthly costs.**
+100% means that we have fully recovered our costs that month.

 ```{code-cell} ipython3
 :tags: [remove-input, remove-stderr, remove-stdout]